aereaco/datastar/sdk/clojure/sdk/README.md

-# Generic Clojure SDK for Datastar
+# Generic Clojure SDK for Nexus-UX

 This is where the code for the Generic SDK lives.